How to Meet Credit Card Minimum Spend

 Phone Bills, Utilities, Internet, and Cable

 You should always pay these bills by credit card.
-Sometimes, when trying to meet credit card minimum spending, it even makes sense to pay a month or two ahead on these bills.
+Sometimes, when trying to meet credit card minimum spend, it even makes sense to pay a month or two ahead on these bills.
 Most companies don’t charge any extra to pay by credit card, so you might as well be getting points.
 Heck, you can even offer to pay your friend or relative’s phone bill!
 Just have them Venmo you the money later.

 Insurance

 Sadly, paying insurance bills is a necessary evil, but at least we can get some compensation by paying our auto, house, and renter’s insurance by using a credit card.
-When trying to meet minimum spending, paying a year in advance may be worthwhile.
+When trying to meet minimum spend, paying a year in advance may be worthwhile.

 Gas and Other Car Maintenance Bills